 Planning a wedding during the coronavirus pandemic?
 Here’s a list of my top wedding stationery recommendations that’ll help you keep some peace of mind during this process:

-With all of the postponements from 2020, your guests are going to be receiving invitations to a record number of events.
+With postponements and the Covid Wedding Boom, your guests are going to be receiving invitations to a record number of events.
 Make sure to get your date in their calendars as soon as possible!

 Add a COVID Insert